 2. How long is the summer fellowship?

-3. Does the fellowship provide housing on campus?
+3. Does the fellowship provide housing on campus or parking?

-No, the fellowship does NOT provide housing on campus, however housing stipends are available for students who live outside of Wayne and Washtenaw counties.
-For fellows whose permanent residence is located 60 miles outside of the Ann Arbor Area, an additional housing stipend up to $1,000 may be awarded to assist in locating housing on campus based on need.
+Housing: No, the fellowship does NOT provide housing on campus, however housing stipends (based on need) are available for fellows whose permanent residence is located 50 miles outside of the Ann Arbor Area.

 4. What fields are available for the summer fellowship?